A box of 3 varieties – smoked sockeye, wild smoked coho and wild smoked pink salmon.

 Garnish with dill fronds.

-A. Smoked salmon is similar to fresh salmon when it comes to nutrients – B vitamins, protein, vitamin D, along with other essential vitamins and minerals.
+A. Smoked salmon is similar to fresh salmon when it comes to nutrients – B vitamins, protein, and vitamin D, along with other essential vitamins and minerals.
 Unlike fresh fish, however, hot and cold smoked, as well as cured, salmon should be consumed in moderation due to the high sodium content.
 There is also some evidence that smoked foods are carcinogenic, but unless you’re eating large amounts of smoked products, it’s unlikely to increase your cancer risk dramatically.

 A. In the fridge, use the “best before” date as a guide.
 Typically, a sealed package of cold smoked salmon should stay fresh for about two to three weeks.
 If you’re buying smoked salmon on sale and plan to keep it on hand, you can store it in the freezer for up to three months.
 After three months, it won’t be spoiled, but may not taste as fresh once defrosted.
 Most hot smoked varieties do not require refrigeration and can last for years if left unopened.